 - about 2 ¼ cups coconut water**** or filtered water

-- Optional, if using filtered water: 1 Tbsp KAL Dolomite (or alternatives listed below)**
+- If using filtered water: 1 Tbsp KAL Dolomite (or alternatives listed below)**

-- pinch stevia powder, or 1-2 tsp raw maple syrup (optional; may not be needed if using coconut water)
+- pinch stevia powder, or 1-2 tsp raw maple syrup (may not be needed if using coconut water)